wpm-mh/Lenovo-K6-NOTE-LInTools/README.md

 * Check the bootloader status
 * Unlock
 * AND HAVE FUN :D

+# INSTALL TWRP

+To install TWRP, please, unzip archive "recovery.zip" and to script folder

 # PLEASE, DON'T EDIT OR SHERE THE SCRIPT WITHOUT MY PERMISSION
 # WPMASTER 2017 (C) ALL RIGHTS RESEVED